 - C. Land Disturbance and Compatibility.
 Conditions of approval that will reduce impacts to the site, natural resources, environmental resources, agricultural resources, floodways and floodplains, wetlands, and recreational activities, and will enhance compatibility with the surrounding area or scenic and rural character may be required, including, but not limited to, one or more of the following: - 1.
 Location.
 A change of the proposed location of the well pad that allows for extraction of the resource and mitigates the land use impacts. - 2.
 Reduction.
 A reduction of the number of wells on a single pad. - 3.
 Disruption.
-If surrounding occupants of residential structures are significantly adversely affected by drilling and completion activities that are expected to last more than sixty (60) days, reasonable disruption payments to those occupants.
+If surrounding occupants of residential structures are significantly adversely affected by drilling and completion activities, reasonable disruption payments to those occupants.
 The amount of disruption payments may be calculated using market data prepared by a qualified independent professional consultant, with consideration given to existing surface use agreements with such occupants.
-Consideration shall be given to the cost of replacement housing, the effect of disruption of health or lifestyle, moving costs, transportation costs, and other factors affecting residents.
-If owners or lessees are
+Consideration shall be given to the effect of disruption of health, sleep patterns, lifestyle, or the cost of replacement housing, home or land-based occupations, moving costs, transportation costs, and other factors affecting residents. - 4.

-- engaged in agricultural production, disruption payments based on may also be based on diminishment in crop production due to drilling and compaction activities. - 4.
 Pad dimensions.
 Adjustment of pad dimensions to the minimum size necessary to accommodate operational needs while minimizing surface disturbance. - 5.
 Structures and surface equipment.
 Adjustment of structures and surface equipment to the minimal size necessary to satisfy operational needs. - 6.
 Shared infrastructure.
-Use of shared existing infrastructure by oil and gas operations, minimizing the installation of new facilities and avoiding additional disturbance to lands in a manner that reduces the introduction of significant new land use impacts to the environment, landowners and natural resources. - 7.
-Landscaping and irrigation. - a.
+Use of shared existing infrastructure by oil and gas operations, minimizing the installation of new facilities and avoiding additional disturbance to lands in a manner that reduces the introduction of significant new land use impacts to the environment, landowners and natural resources.

+7. Landscaping and irrigation.

+- a.
 Landscaping plans including drought tolerant species that are native and less desirable to wildlife and suitable for the climate and soil conditions of the area. - b.
 An irrigation plan may be required where buffering is accomplished with vegetation. - 8.
-Buffering from Sensitive Visual Areas.
-Buffering from sensitive visual areas (i.e., roads, property lines, or residences) by providing landscaping, berming, or other types of screening materials along the perimeter of the site between the surface equipment and the sensitive visual area. - 9.
+Buffering of Visual Impacts.
+Landscaping, berming, or other types of screening materials along the perimeter of the site between the surface equipment and surrounding areas. - 9.
 Vegetation.
 Maximization of the amount of natural screening available for the facility.
 Natural screening includes, but is not limited to, the use of existing vegetation as a background, the construction of the operation near screening stands of vegetation, or placement in valleys allowing topographic screening.
 Construction of the operation in a manner that minimizes the removal of and damage to existing trees and vegetation.
 If the operation requires clearing trees or vegetation, feathering and thinning of the edges of the cleared vegetation and mowing or brush-hogging of the vegetation while leaving root structure intact, instead of scraping the surface. - 10.
 Equipment.
-Use of buried or low profile tanks and less intrusive equipment.
+Use of buried or low profile tanks and less intrusive equipment. - 11.
+Remote monitoring.
+Use of remote monitoring of wells. - 12.
+Soils.
+Testing of soil samples to determine impacts to soil quality, which may include baseline testing. - 13.
+Spills and leaks.
+A leak detection plan to monitor for fluid leaks. - D. Transportation.
+Conditions of approval that will ensure public safety for all modes of travel along travel routes to and from the site and maintain quality of life for other users of the county transportation system, adjacent residents, and affected property owners, including a requirement that the Applicant use a particular route for some or all of the pad construction, drilling, and completion phases of the oil and gas operation; maintenance practices on the proposed route during pad construction, drilling, and completion designed and implement to adequately minimize impacts; and compliance with Boulder County's Multimodal Transportation Standards.